 Some expenses that SAE ITC will not reimburse are alcoholic beverages, movies (in-hotel or in-flight), traffic violations/fines, personal entertainment, dry cleaning, spouse or guest costs, and no-show fees.
 This is not an exhaustive list and other personal items or expenses may not be reimbursable.

 Consultants are responsible for their own personal property while traveling on SAE ITC business.
 SAE ITC will not reimburse for stolen, lost, damaged or destroyed personal property.

 To receive reimbursement, original* receipts as outlined in this document must be submitted.

 An original receipt is required for any expenditure, no matter what the purpose.
 Expenses without an original receipt will not be reimbursed.

 Original receipts are needed for reimbursement of meals, parking, hotel, and, if a paper airline ticket was used.
-If an electronic airline ticket was booked, we will accept a forwarded e-mail receipt or a computer printed receipt.
+If an electronic airline ticket was booked, SAE ITC will accept a forwarded e-mail receipt, or a computer printed receipt.
 The receipt page must indicate that the ticket was paid for with a credit card.
-Most of the on-line sites will list on their receipt page the type of credit card used (Mastercard, VISA, American Express…) Note that most times this payment information does not show on a “Confirmation” or “Itinerary” page so we ask that you do find and forward us the “Receipt” page.
-SAE ITC will also accept a faxed receipt copy from a car rental company.
-If turning in mileage, submit us a breakdown of miles traveled to and from the work destination or event.
+Most of the on-line sites will list on their receipt page the type of credit card used (Mastercard, VISA, American Express…).
+Note that most times this payment information does not show on a “Confirmation” or “Itinerary” page, so SAE ITC asks that you find and forward the “Receipt” page.
+SAE ITC will accept a faxed receipt copy from a car rental company.
+If submitting mileage for reimbursement, please submit a breakdown of miles traveled to and from the work destination or event.
 This could be the total mileage experienced, the to and from locations, or even a map between locations detailing the travel.